Welcome to the Clan MacFarlane Worldwide, Inc. Genealogy Team

 I have been researching MacFarlane genealogy since 1968 when my grandfather turned over his genealogy collection, built up over his lifetime, to me.
 As he was a first cousin once removed to James Macfarlane, the author of the History of Clan MacFarlane (1922), it was quite an extensive trove of material.
 Over the decades, while researching our chiefs, I have greatly expanded my grandfather’s collection to include such items as James Macfarlane’s notes and drafts for the (unpublished) second volume of his History (tracing the MacFarlane cadet houses).

-I am honored to get the opportunity to use my passion for research to assist the MacFarlane genealogy team in their efforts.
-My inclination for genealogy was innate; I am learning something new every day, which feeds my inborn thirst for knowledge.
+am learning something new every day, which feeds my inborn thirst for knowledge.
 I take much pleasure in sharing my findings and look forward to learning from the esteemed MacFarlane family historians, genealogists, and genetic DNA professionals.